 Along with your didactic work, a key component of the MRI curriculum is performed during clinical rotations with our hospital and clinic instructors.
-MRI students will be deemed competent (by a registered MRI technologist) when a student is able to perform an exam with no or little guidance.
-This skillset takes time, and practice.
-Students will have an opportunity to practice in the lab, as well as during the clinic hours.
+MRI students will be deemed competent (by a registered MRI technologist) when a student can perform an exam with little guidance including elements of screening, venipuncture, protocol knowledge, and patient care.
+This skill set takes time and practice.
+Internal labs will be conducted and contribute a component of the overall grade.

+Students will have a chance to practice in the lab and during clinic hours.
 Each student must perform their clinical comps/proficiency with a score of 75% or greater and this will become a part of the overall Clinical final grade.